3 Things Every Woman Should Quit Doing Before Summer Ends

 #2 Quit trying to convince people you're tired and you need a break.
 Liiiiissssseeennn, for the longest time, I felt like a nap was something I had to pay on every month before I could take it, like my favorite outfit on layaway.

-Naps are free, but we treat them like a high-cost luxury bag you can only buy on a special occasion.
+Naps are free, but we treat them like a high-cost luxury bag you can only wear on a special occasion.

 I mean what would be the price you pay if you take a nap?